Brunus75/memento/bookmarks.md

 * The Best Tools for Checking Your Website’s Speed : https://joetechreviews.com/the-best-tools-for-checking-your-websites-speed
 * Kraken to compress image file sizes without compromising the quality : https://www.webfx.com/blog/web-design/website-best-practices-checklist
 * A cool app to simultaneously watch tutorials and code : https://www.devlecture.com/
+* Every shortcut for designers in one place : https://shortcuts.design/
+* A nice collection of open-source browser tools : https://omatsuri.app/

 ## :pushpin: WEB DOCS